dCache/dcache-book2/cookbook-clients.md

 ### Space Tokens

-Space token support must be set up and reserving space with the admin interface this is also documented [in the SRM section](config-SRM.md#introduction) and in [the DCACHE wiki](http://trac.dcache.org/wiki/manuals/SRM_2.2_Setup).
+Space token support must be set up and reserving space with the admin interface this is also documented [in the SRM section](config-SRM.md#introduction) and in [the dCache wiki](http://trac.dcache.org/wiki/manuals/SRM_2.2_Setup).

 #### Space Token Listing